Jaezic/AoI-EaTO/README.md

-# UAV Trajectory Planning for Data Collection from Time-Constrained IoT Devices
+# AoI-EATO: UAV Trajectory Optimization for Time-Constrained Data Collection in UAV-Enabled Environmental Monitoring Systems

-This repository provides the first unofficial implementation of the paper "UAV Trajectory Planning for Data Collection from Time-Constrained IoT Devices" (IEEE Transactions on Wireless Communications 2019).
-You can find the paper on [IEEE Xplore](https://ieeexplore.ieee.org/document/8842600).
+This repository provides the first unofficial implementation of the paper "UAV Trajectory Optimization for Time-Constrained Data Collection in UAV-Enabled Environmental Monitoring Systems" (IEEE Internet of Things Journal 2022).
+You can find the paper on [IEEE Xplore](https://ieeexplore.ieee.org/document/9817083).

 ## Overview

 ![overview](./figs/overview.jpg)

-This project focuses on optimizing the trajectory of an Unmanned Aerial Vehicle (UAV) for collecting data from time-constrained Internet of Things (IoT) devices.
-The primary goal is to minimize the overall mission completion time while ensuring that the Age of Information (AoI) for each IoT device remains below a predefined threshold and the UAV's energy consumption stays within its limits.
+This project focuses on optimizing the trajectory of an Unmanned Aerial Vehicle (UAV) dispatched to a geographical area for collecting data from a set of **monitoring areas**.
+The collected data is time-constrained and needs to be transmitted to a Ground Base Station (GBS).
+The primary goal is to **minimize the UAV's overall mission completion time**.
+This optimization jointly considers the UAV's flying speeds, hovering positions (for data collection and transmission), and visiting sequence, while adhering to constraints on the **Age of Information (AoI)** of data from each monitoring area and the UAV's **on-board energy limitations**.

-The core of this implementation is the **AoI-EaTO (Age of Information - Energy and Time Optimized)** algorithm, which iteratively optimizes:
+The core of this implementation is the **AoI-EaTO (Age of Information - and Energy-aware Trajectory Optimization)** algorithm, as proposed in the paper.
+This algorithm decomposes the main problem and iteratively optimizes:
-1.  **UAV Speed**: Using Sequential Convex Approximation (SCA).
+1.  **UAV Speed Optimization**: Using a Successive Convex Approximation (SCA) method-based algorithm.
+2.  **UAV Path Optimization**:
-2.  **Visiting Sequence**: Using a Genetic Algorithm (GA).
+    *   **Visiting Sequence**: Using a Genetic Algorithm (GA)-based algorithm.
-3.  **Hovering Positions**: Using Sequential Convex Approximation (SCA) for both data collection and data transmission hovering spots.
+    *   **Hovering Positions**: Using an SCA method-based algorithm for both data collection (`q̃_k`) and data transmission (`p_k`) hovering spots.

-The project also includes implementations for baseline comparison algorithms like "Random" sequence and "Greedy" sequence.
+The project also includes implementations for baseline comparison algorithms, such as "Random" visiting sequence and "Greedy" visiting sequence, to evaluate the performance of the AoI-EaTO algorithm.

 ## Setup & Getting Started